Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Optical Audio Cable

 When you insert the optical cable, it should click into place.
-It is designed to fit one way only; one side is squared-off while the opposite is angled on the corners.
+It will fit one way only; one side is squared off, with angles on the opposite corners.

 Optical audio connections support the following audio formats: